 - Be careful who you discuss the accident with.
 Try and keep these conversations between you, the insurance company, the police, and your car accident attorney if you have one.

 The period of time following a car crash can be confusing and overwhelming.
 If you were injured in an accident caused by black ice, having the right legal guidance could make all the difference.
-At Krzak Rundio Law Group, an experienced car accident lawyer can support you through the process of filing an injury claim.
+At Krzak Rundio Gorman, Injury Attorneys, an experienced car accident lawyer can support you through the process of filing an injury claim.
 You can learn more about how we can help during a free consultation.